2019 Arizona Wildcats football team: Schedule

 Arizona announced its 2019 football schedule on December 4, 2018.
-The 2019 Wildcats' schedule consists of 6 home and 6 away games for the regular season.
+The 2019 Wildcats' schedule consisted of 6 home and 6 away games for the regular season.
 Arizona host 4 Pac-12 opponents Oregon State, UCLA, Utah and Washington, host 5 Pac-12 opponents on the road to arch-rival Arizona State for the 92nd annual Territorial Cup to close out the regular season, Colorado, Oregon, Stanford and USC.
 Arizona is not scheduled to play Pac-12 North opponents California and Washington State for the 2019 Pac-12 regular season.
-The Wildcats has 3 bye weeks comes during Week 1 (on August 31), Week 4 (on September 21) and Week 11 (on November 9).
+The Wildcats had 3 bye weeks coming during Week 1 (on August 31), Week 4 (on September 21) and Week 11 (on November 9).

 Arizona's out of conference opponents represent the Big Sky, Big 12 and Mountain West conferences.
-The Wildcats will host two non–conference games which are against Northern Arizona from the (Big Sky) and Texas Tech (Big 12) and travel to Hawaii from the (Mountain West).
+The Wildcats would host two non–conference games which are against Northern Arizona from the (Big Sky) and Texas Tech (Big 12) and traveled to Hawaii from the (Mountain West).